mars0i/popco2/doc/sims/bali/initialnts5.md

 		* There is equality (within each sex, at least)
 		* There is democracy (within subaks)

+* Who is it that struggles

+	* Royal:
+		* The King.

+	* Peasant:
+		* The subak, the village, etc.

 * The endeavors to which it applies

 	* Royal:
 		* state needs management, leadership
+		* when the king's struggle against bhutakala fails, the state dissolves into disorder.
+It's all or nothing.

 	* Peasant:
 		* rice grows
 		* rice needs water
 		* rice needs tending (kind of like management)
 		* water requires sharing (cf. equality, democracy)
+		* There is a continual struggle, rather than

 * Outside dangers